 Enhanced stakeholder confidence

-• Demonstrates a to risk management, increasing investor and regulator confidence
+- Demonstrates a proactive approach to risk management, increasing investor and regulator confidence

-• Supports sustainable value creation by balancing risk-taking with strategies
+- Supports sustainable value creation by balancing risk-taking with risk mitigation strategies

 Challenges in implementing ERM